techidaily/site-ai-voice-clone/source/_posts/new-what-is-an-ai-script-generator-in-2024.md

 ## **Conclusion**

 **Deepfake Live** offers an exceptional opportunity for content creators.
 You can produce content that is more relevant to your audience but with less effort.
 However, this technology poses a formidable challenge as seen with the recent scandals.
 Therefore,**Deepfake streamers** need to adopt an approach that is transparent and protects other people.
-A safe alternative is using[Virbo Live](https://virbo.wondershare.com/virbo-live.html) , which allows you to create a great streaming experience for your audience using AI streamers.
+A safe alternative is using [Virbo Live](https://virbo.wondershare.com/virbo-live.html) , which allows you to create a great streaming experience for your audience using AI streamers.

 ## How To Perform a Successful Streaming on Twitch

  Live streaming has become a regular source of enjoyment for many people in recent years, especially on a platform like Twitch.
-In the first quarter of 2023 alone, Twitch users watched[over 5.3 billion hours](https://backlinko.com/twitch-users) of video.
+In the first quarter of 2023 alone, Twitch users watched [over 5.3 billion hours](https://backlinko.com/twitch-users) of video.

  If you’re a content creator, you should definitely consider leveraging this power of Twitch video streaming, as it tends to have higher levels of engagement compared to pre-recorded content.
 But with so many Twitch streamers out there, standing out from the crowd can be challenging.